erlang-unicode/i18n/README.md

 ======

-Almost all locale-dependible modules of ICU uses resources.
+Almost all locale-dependable modules of ICU uses resources.
 It can be an iterator, a collator, a parser, a transliterator and so on.
 The creation of the resource is take some time, but its using is fast.
-So, if you have locale-dependible process or gen\_server, create resources and store them (one resource of same type for one longtime process).
+So, if you have locale-dependable process or gen\_server, create resources and store them (one resource of same type for one longtime process).

-We use ICU in the multithread enviroment, so all resources are cloned for each os thread by this library.
+We use ICU in the multithread enviroment, so all resources are cloned for each OS's thread by this library.
 When garbage collector deallocates the resource, all its copies will also deallocated. `cloner.c` does this work.

 Any resource is immutable: you cannot change its internal state from Erlang code.
-If you load new version of the library, old resouces will be here.
-But you cannot send a resouce to another node.
+If you load new version of the library, old resources will be here.
+But you cannot send a resource to another node.

-The nif module is one, because same resources are used in different modules (for example, an `iterator` resource can be used in `string` and `collation` modules).
+The NIF module is one, because same resources are used in different modules (for example, an `iterator` resource can be used in `string` and `collation` modules).

-Strings are represented as binaries in `UTF-16` form (two bytes per codepaint).
+Strings are represented as binaries in `UTF-16` form (two bytes per code point).
 It can be `UTF-16be` (big endian) or `UTF-16le` (little endian).
 If you use nodes with different endianess, you must convert strings from one form to another.